replit/play/README.md

 ```

 Both of the `@play.repeat_forever` blocks will run seemingly at the same time, which makes the code look a lot simpler for new programmers.

+Although it's annoying to have to type `async` before procedure definitions, we think the trade-off is worth it.
+Plus, we'd hope your IDE would be good enough so that brand new programmers don't have to type this stuff.